-Cause Corrective Action Producer and Review the conflicting exchange definitions at the producer and the Consumer exchange definitions are of different size consumer.
-Change the incorrect exchange definition so that produced and consumed definitions are the same size.
+Cause Corrective Action Producer and Review the conflicting exchange definitions at the producer Consumer and the consumer.
+Change the incorrect exchange definition exchange so that produced and consumed definitions are the same definitions are of size. different size

 If the consumer wishes to ignore certain portions of a consumed exchange, be sure that the length of the ignored portions is correct.
 The ignored portion is specified as a byte count.